-Summary This report contains the latest update of the Corporate Risk Register.

-The corporate risk register identifies risks that may prevent the council achieving the objectives set out in the Corporate Plan and enables the council to continue to provide services to the citizens and communities of Newport.
+- Purpose To present an update of the Corporate Risk Register - Author Head of People and Business Change - Ward All - Summary The corporate risk register identifies risks that may prevent the council achieving the objectives set out in the Corporate Plan and enables the council to continue to provide services to the citizens and communities of Newport.
 Robust management of these risks is imperative to the realisation of the council's objectives.